microwave safe lunch box from Glasafe

 Is it OK to put glass in the microwave?

 Yes, as long as the glass is labeled as microwave-safe, it is generally okay to use in the microwave.
 Borosilicate glass, in particular, is safe for microwave use due to its high resistance to heat.
+Check out Glasafe's range of borosilicate glassware to use it safely in the microwave.

 What is the safest material to microwave in?